Coss Exchange Review: Is it Safe?

 Coss stands for Crypto One Stop Solution, which is exactly what the platform touts itself as.

 The platform was launched in 2017, with its headquarters located in Singapore.
 Still, there are sites that show the site has ties with Romania.
-Additionally, the exchange is a member of the country’s chamber of commerce.
+Additionally, the exchange is a member of the country’s chamber of commerce and industry.

 However, the exchange unexpectedly closed in January 2020, leading many to believe the whole thing was a scam.